jvalcher/termfu/README.md

 ## Contributing

-New debugger implementations as well as debugger and non-debugger tool plugins are welcome.
+New debugger implementations as well as other debugging-related tool plugins are welcome.
 Minor patches can be submitted as a pull request.
-Create an issue before embarking on any significant fixes, optimizations, changes, or additions.
+Create an issue before submitting any major fixes, optimizations, changes, or additions.
 Check if an issue exists before creating a new one.
 Use existing code conventions.
 <br>

 Run `make todo` to view `TODO`, `FIX`, etc. tags in the source code.